Leaving your past behind you.

 When you know they are bad for you, they make you so unhappy, they lie, cheat, steal, manipulate and so many more.
 It’s soul-crushing.
-Yet because they came in as the love of your life.
-As they can treat you better than anyone ever has, then worse than anyone ever has, this causes deep trauma bonds from the chemicals your body releases during the relationship.
+Yet because they came in as the love of your life, as they can treat you better than anyone ever has, then worse than anyone always has, this causes deep trauma bonds from the chemicals your body releases during the relationship.
 Even when you see the pattern of abuse, it’s challenging to let go of that love you have for them.

 We remember all the good times, then with the emotional connections to those good times, wanting them back, knowing we can get them for a short time, yet knowing we must let go is pure torture for us at times.
 Most of us bury those negative, horrible times deep down, often blaming ourselves and never really bringing them back up.

-As the narcissist downplays anything, they did to you, and gaslights with ”it wasn’t that bad.” ”that never happened.” if you hadn’t then I wouldn’t.” then exaggerates all the good they do and anything we do wrong within they relationship it leaves us questioning if we are good enough, often with more gaslighting from the narcissist of ”you’ll never find anyone like me.” and ”no one will ever love you.” this is an extremely hurtful and confusing place to live, causing cognitive dissonance within our minds.
-Video to explain more on this at the end.
+As the narcissist downplays anything, they did to you, and then they will gaslight with ”It wasn’t that bad.” ”That never happened.”
+If you hadn’t, then I wouldn’t.” then they exaggerate all the good they do.
+Then they exaggerate anything we do wrong within they relationship it leaves us questioning if we are good enough, often with more gaslighting from the narcissist of ”You’ll never find anyone like me.” and ”No one will ever love you.” this is an extremely hurtful and confusing place to live, causing Cognitive Dissonance within our minds.

 Think of one moment when they brought you to your knees, either completely lost upset, heartbreak, hurt, and ask yourself.
 What did I do.?
 What did I do to deserve that?
 The answer will most likely be nothing.
 As no one deserve to be made to feel that way.
 When they hurt you so bad, they will sit and watch you cry with a glint in their eye, offering no emotional support, for the things they did to you, often twisting it around to be something you caused, no one deserves that, yet because they project, manipulate and blame shift, your reactions to their always provoking and twisting words, we end up blaming ourselves.
 It’s never ever your fault.
 Now think of all the good you did for them.
 Why would anyone treat you so bad?
 Because they have a problem, not you.
 They can not accept love, and you are not a problem.